 Elaine Wherry, chocolate maker and startup founder

-Elaine Wherry is working to make culture more creative and humane, and she is also one of our New Modality Catalysts.
+Elaine Wherry is working to make culture more creative and humane.
+Her chocolate company donated a reward to our original Kickstarter when we launched The New Modality.
 Here's a bit more about her.

 What’s your quick bio?